UzmaSayyeda/Project01/README.md

 RAPTOR fuels actual team/player performance, whereas PREDATOR fuels projections of team/player performance.
 Variables are essentially the same across, but FiveThirtyEight avoided poorly performing variables in out-of-sample testing when constructing RAPTOR, initially.

-- If we look at indvidual total RAPTOR scores, John Stockton is at number 1, where as for the average RAPTOR scores it is Stanley Umude.
+- If we look at individual total RAPTOR scores, John Stockton is at number 1, whereas for the average RAPTOR score, it is Stanley Umude.
 - Overall, LeBron has the highest peak-RAPTOR score, while Magic’s was the most consistent.
 - Of these players, Chris Paul has the widest range of RAPTOR scores.
 - Kobe Bryant’s 2014 (RS) total RAPTOR score is -6.28, compared to his highest of 9.08.